 A sample of average contribution rates at selected ages is set out in the following table.
 In general, the contribution rate of a funding employer can be calculated by weighting together the contribution rates based on the age of their employees.
-The rates in the table are inclusive of ESCT at 39%.
+Rates have been set out on a net of tax and a gross of ESCT at 39% basis.